-The recipes in this week's meal plan feature a bevy of fresh vegetables.
+In this week's meal plan, the spotlight is on fresh vegetables and all the delicious ways they can be enjoyed, be it grilled or stuffed, shredded or chopped.
+The recipes in this week's plan are full of colorful vegetables, and include healthy servings of lean protein and whole grains, to create a week of healthy, balanced meals.
 It doesn't take much to bring out the flavors in these delicious veggies—the ingredients go from the farmers' market or your garden to the table with a brief stop in the kitchen.

 Simple Grilled Salmon & Vegetables: Grilled salmon and veggies make for a colorful and balanced seafood dinner that's ready in just minutes.
 The grill turns the salmon flaky and moist while tenderizing the crispy pepper and onion pieces.
 Round out the meal with brown rice or quinoa.